muarshad01/LLM/Notes/lecture03_notes.md

 and chat GPT then predicts or llms then
 6:27
 predict this word as let's say forest

-6:29
-llms were trained on this type of a task
-6:32
-initially with such a huge amount of
-6:35
-data what really surprised people was
-6:37
-that even if you train the llm for this
+if you train the llm for this
 6:41
 simple task it turns out that it can do
 6:44
-a wide range of other tasks as well so
+a wide range of other tasks as well so the underlying language model to
-6:47
-for example when openai released a paper
-6:51
-in
-6:53
-2018 related to pre-training which we
-6:55
-are which is what we are discussing
-6:57
-right now here is what they have written
-6:59
-WR so I'm showing you this blog post
-7:01
-from open Ai and they have written this
-7:04
-sentence please look at this sentence
-7:06
-carefully we also noticed that we can
-7:10
-use the underlying language model to
 7:13
 begin to perform tasks without even
 7:16
 training on
 7:18

 them for example Performance on tasks
 7:21
 like picking the right answer to a